partrita/DataAnalysis-w-AI-course/week03/README.md

   * Is there a relationship between income level and trust?
   * Is there a relationship between income level and happiness?
   * Is there a relationship between income level and gender attitudes?
-2. Choose the relevant variables to answer your question
+2. Choose the relevant variables to answer your question (you can use AI to understand variables like in [week2](/da-w-ai/edit/main/week02)
-3. Design a plan for a report on the topic: list of exhibits (graphs, tables)
+3. Design a plan for a report on the topic: list of exhibits (graphs, tables).
+Do not write code (yet)

-Discussion in class
+4. Discuss plans

 ### AI 1

-Try get a report with a single prompt
+Try get a report with a single prompt.
+* Hint: translate your plan into a prompt using ideas from the intro.

 ### AI 2

-* Have an interative process where key exhibits are created
+* Showcase an iterative process where key exhibits are created
-* Pick a regression (with at least one control variable) and get AI interpret a coefficient